AanZee/conventions/git/branches.md

 ### Releases

 In release branches you prepare your releases for the develop and master branch.
-The branch is named to the minor version.
+The branch is named to the next minor version.
 After adding the new branch you can merge the iteration or feature branches and add a merge commit.
-In the release branch you can also add a changelog or update version numbers in files like the package.json.
+In the release branch you can also add a changelog or update the version number in files like the package.json.

 ### Staging